-Staff are trained to recognise both the early warning signs of contextual risks and that pupils may be vulnerable to exploitation and getting involved in gangs as well as indicators that a pupil is involved in serious violent crime.
+Staff are trained to recognise both the early warning signs of contextual risks and that pupils may be susceptible to exploitation and getting involved in gangs as well as indicators that a pupil is involved in serious violent crime.
 They are also aware of the associated risks and know the measures put in place to minimise such risks.

-Missing children and children missing education
+Children who are absent and/or missing from education

-Staff report immediately to the D/DSL, if they know of any child who may be: Missing education - (compulsory school age (5-16) with no school place and not electively home educated) The designated teacher for LAC and care leavers or her delegated representative discusses any unauthorised/unexplained absence of Looked After Children with Virtual School when required.
+Staff report immediately to the D/DSL, if they know of any child who may be:

+- Absent from education persistently, or for prolonged periods and/or on repeat occasions. - Missing whereabouts unknown or - Missing education (compulsory school age (5-16) with no school place and not electively home educated)

+The designated teacher for LAC and care leavers discusses any unauthorised/unexplained absence of Looked After Children with Virtual School when required.

 The DSL shares any unauthorised/unexplained absence of children who have an allocated social worker within 24 hours.
-This is done by the data manager (B. Sawyer) who shares information via welfare call daily.

 Children who do not attend school regularly can be at increased risk of abuse and neglect.
+Where there is unauthorised/unexplained absence, and

+- after reasonable attempts have been made to contact the family without success, the DSL follows the SVPP procedure and consults/refers to the MASH team as appropriate. - there are no known welfare concerns about a pupil, we follow our procedures for unauthorised absence and report concerns to the Education Welfare Service.

+Mental health

-Where there is unauthorised/unexplained absence, and after reasonable attempts have been made to contact the family without success, the DSL follows the SVPP procedure and consults/refers to the MASH team as appropriate. there are no known welfare concerns about a pupil, we follow our procedures for unauthorised absence and report concerns to the Education Welfare Service.
-In additional all students who have concerns regarding school absence, especially but not limited to those who are classed as EBSA (Emotionally based school avoidance) are discussed and monitored at weekly ITAC (Internal team around the child) meetings which are attended by the DDSL, pastoral lead for each year group and strategic lead for attendance.
-Mental health All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff understand that: abuse and neglect, or other potentially traumatic adverse childhood experiences can have a lasting impact throughout childhood, adolescence and into adulthood.
-Staff are aware of how these experiences can impact on children's mental health, behaviour and education. they have a duty to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+Staff understand that:

+- abuse and neglect, or other potentially traumatic adverse childhood experiences can have a lasting impact throughout childhood, adolescence and into adulthood.
+Staff are aware of how - these experiences can impact on children's mental health, behaviour and education. - they have a duty to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

 If staff have a mental health concern about a child that is also a safeguarding concern, they will report this concern using the agreed reporting mechanisms.